 You’ll also want to make sure that whatever tools you’re using to pull data from your events, they can communicate with each other without getting in each other’s way.

 You may, for example, use one vendor for your customer relationship management (CRM) needs, one for your social media, and another for your content automation.
 Make sure that these tools can both integrate with your event management tools or dashboards — and vice versa.
 You don’t want to waste time collecting datasets that you are unable to use.

 Your choice in event tech partners makes a massive difference in how well you’ll be able to execute based on data-driven analysis.
 Some firms are still stuck in the 2000s, offering solutions based solely on how well they directly meet specific event tech needs.

-Others, Bluewater included, take a holistic view and understand how to help clients gather the right data and turn that data into actionable intelligence.
+Others, Bluewater included, take a holistic view and understand how to help clients gather the right data points and turn that data into actionable intelligence.

 Let us show you how we’ve helped clients do this.
 Contact us today!